nthparty/bcl/README.rst

 Purpose
 -------
-This library provides simple and straightforward methods for symmetric (i.e., secret-key) and asymmetric (i.e., public-key) cryptographic encryption and decryption capabilities.
+This library provides simple and straightforward methods for symmetric (*i.e.*, secret-key) and asymmetric (*i.e.*, public-key) cryptographic encryption and decryption capabilities.
 The library's interface is designed for ease of use and therefore hides from users some of the flexibilities and performance trade-offs that can be leveraged via direct use of the underlying libraries.

 The library's name is a reference to `boron trichloride <https://en.wikipedia.org/wiki/Boron_trichloride>`_, as it is a wrapper and binding for a limited set of capabilities found in `libsodium <https://doc.libsodium.org/>`_.
 However, it can also be an acronym for *basic cryptographic library*.